marcosvm13/blog/_posts/2016-10-11-yo-dawg-we-put-an-algebra-in-your-coalgebra.md

 }
 ```

 So here we are!
-We have turned an F-coalgebra into a trait that represents a machine where buttons (get &amp; set) are certainly determined.
+We have turned an F-coalgebra into a trait that represents a machine where buttons (get & set) are certainly determined.
 Obviously, pressing a button is synonym for invoking a method belonging to that machine.
 The returning value represents the state transformation that we must apply over the current state to make it advance.
 If we apply the same derivation to streams and automata we get similar representations:

 ```scala
 trait Generator[A, S] {